ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 ### 2.3.
 Building the Code

 The build process and dependencies are managed by Maven.
-The first time you build the project, Maven will pull down all the dependencies and Maven plugins required by the build, which can take a longer time.
-Subsequent builds will be much faster!
+The first time you build the project, Maven pulls down all the dependencies and Maven plugins required by the build, which can take a while.
+Subsequent builds are much faster!

 ```
 cd modernize-accelerators/forgerock-am-ora-migration-sso-jit/openam-modernize-oracle-auth-nodes
 mvn package
 ```

-Maven builds the binary in `openam-modernize-oracle-auth-nodes/target/`.
-The file name format is `openam-modernize-oracle-auth-nodes-<nextversion>-SNAPSHOT.jar` , for example "openam-modernize-oracle-auth-nodes-1.0.0-SNAPSHOT.jar".
+Maven builds the binary in the `openam-modernize-oracle-auth-nodes/target/` directory.
+The file name format is `openam-modernize-oracle-auth-nodes-<nextversion>-SNAPSHOT.jar`.
+For example, "openam-modernize-oracle-auth-nodes-1.0.0-SNAPSHOT.jar".

 ### 2.4.
-Adding the library to OpenAM war
+Adding the Library to the AM WAR File

-+ Download and unzip your OpenAM.war version from ForgeRock backstage:
++ Download and unzip the AM WAR file from ForgeRock Backstage:

 ```
 https://backstage.forgerock.com/downloads/browse/am/latest
 mkdir ROOT && cd ROOT
-jar -xf ~/Downloads/OpenAM-6.5.2.war
+jar -xf ~/Downloads/AM-6.5.2.war
 ```

-+ Copy the newly generated jar file to /ROOT/WEB-INF/lib folder
++ Copy the newly generated JAR file to the /ROOT/WEB-INF/lib directory:

 ```
 cp ~/openam-modernize-oracle-auth-nodes-<nextversion>-SNAPSHOT.jar WEB-INF/lib
 ```

-+ Rebuild the war file:
++ Rebuild the WAR file:

 ```
 jar -cf ../ROOT.war *
 ```

-+ In order for you to see the nodes included in the jar we previously built, on your AM instance, you must copy and deploy the ROOT.war on the container AM is deployed.
++ To see the nodes included in the JAR file, you must copy and deploy the ROOT.war file in the container in which AM is deployed.

 ## 3. Configuration